mlgred1205/ExData_Plotting1/README.md

 When loading the dataset into R, please consider the following:

 * The dataset has 2,075,259 rows and 9 columns.
-First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* We will only be using data from the dates 2007-02-01 and 2007-02-02.
-One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.
+* Data was subsetted to only include the dates 2007-02-01 and 2007-02-02 in this analysis.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+* Further the Date and Time variables were converted to Date/Time classes in R using the `strptime()` and `as.Date()` functions.